maxbundscherer/prototype-akka-persistence-serializer/Readme.md

 ## Description / Features

-- See tests for understanding project
+- See the tests in order to understand the project